 A campaign against foreign military bases being established in New Zealand.
 Their presence endangers Aotearoa’s neutrality, drags it into conflicts in which we should not be involved and, in the case of spy stations, allows foreign agencies to penetrate our government and distort its policies.
 Harewood, Tangimoana and Waihopai are three bases currently operated within our territory either by, or on behalf of US intelligence agencies.
 It is ABC’s intention to persuade the NZ government to close down Tangimoana and Waihopai and restrict the activities of Harewood to civilian purposes only.
 From our website, you can see that we are mounting a vigourous campaign.
 To enable this to succeed ABC, welcomes more supporters and donors.

-The NZ end of the International Campaign to Abolish Nuclear Weapons (ICAN.)
+- International Campaign to Abolish Nuclear Weapons Aotearoa (ICAN)